delta-io/delta/docs/source/delta-clustering.md

 ## Enable liquid clustering

 You must enable liquid clustering when first creating a table.
 Clustering is not compatible with partitioning or `ZORDER`.
-Once enabled, run `OPTIMIZE` jobs as normal to incrementally cluster data.
+Once enabled, run `OPTIMIZE` jobs as normal to cluster data.
 See [_](#optimize).

 To enable liquid clustering, add the `CLUSTER BY` phrase to a table creation statement, as in the examples below: